 Competition continues to intensify in the mobile and wireline telephony, Internet access, television and OTT markets.
 Due to ongoing technological developments, the distinction between those platforms is fading rapidly and the Corporation expects increasing competition from non-traditional businesses across its key business segments.
-Competition also comes from wholesale Internet resellers.
-These resellers purchase large companies' high-speed access services to offer their own services to customers.
+There is also competition from wholesale Internet resellers, which purchase high-speed access services from large companies in order to offer customers their own services.
 Thus, the subscriber growth recorded in the Telecommunications sector in past years is not necessarily representative of future growth.

-Moreover, the Telecommunications segment has in the past required substantial capital for the upgrade, expansion and maintenance of its mobile and wireline networks, the launch and expansion of new or additional services to support growth in its customer base and demand for increased bandwidth capacity and other services.
-The Corporation expects that additional capital expenditures will be required in the short and medium term to expand and maintain the Telecommunications segment's systems and services, including expenditures relating to the cost of its mobile services infrastructure, maintenance and enhancement, as well as costs relating to the roll-out of LTE-Advanced/5G technologies.
+Moreover, the Telecommunications segment has in the past required substantial capital for the upgrade, expansion and maintenance of its mobile and wireline networks and the launch and expansion of new or additional services to support growth in its customer base and demand for increased bandwidth capacity and other services.
+The Corporation expects that additional capital expenditures will be required in the short and medium terms to expand and maintain the Telecommunications segment's systems and services, including expenditures relating to the cost of its mobile services infrastructure, maintenance and enhancement, as well as costs relating to the roll-out of LTE-Advanced/5G technologies.
 In addition, the demand for wireless data services has been growing constantly and is projected to continue to grow.
 The anticipated levels of data traffic will represent an increasing challenge to the current mobile network's ability to support this traffic.
 The Corporation will have to acquire additional spectrum in the future to meet the growing demand.